Engoo Blog Travel & Fun

 Scorcher

-"Scorch" is a verb meaning "to burn," but it also includes the nuance of damage or harm caused by the heat.
+"Scorch" is a verb meaning "to burn," but it also includes the nuance of damage or harm caused by heat.
 Summertime usually has many hot days, but a "scorcher" is a day that is especially hot.

 Beach read